Updated: Jun 27

 To this vodka.
 I added the required measurement of juniper berries and then let it infuse for 7 days.
 I then added the rose and hibiscus mix to make pink gin.

 The instructions explained that colour is more vibrant after distillation, and without that, the colour would be a bit yellow.
-This is was.
-Appearances be damned, it tasted like gin.
-I had a lovely cocktail last night and still posses the sense of sight this morning.
+This was a correct description, but appearances be damned, it tasted like gin.
+I had a lovely cocktail last night and still possess the sense of sight this morning.
 Quite a success!
 I have also made a Christmas infusion with citrus and cocoa nibs and as I am the only gin drinker in the house, I say I am pretty set for the holiday season!

 Now, I just need to learn how to make vodka out of left-over potatoes.